 So you want to prance and sway with Foxtrot Lessons Toronto?

 The Foxtrot originated from the actor Harry Fox in the summer of 1914.
-Harry’s birth name was Arthur Carringford, however in 1882, he took on the stage name “Fox” after his grandfather.
+Harry’s birth name was Arthur Carringford, however, in 1882, he took on the stage name “Fox” after his grandfather.

 The Fox-trot originated in the Jardin de Danse on the roof of the New York Theater.
 This was part of Harry’s act, He was doing a sort of trotting steps to the music, and people therein referred to his dance as “Fox’s Trot.”

-The elite of the elite in the dancing community were soon trying to capture this new and different style of movement.
+The elite of the elite in the dancing community was soon trying to capture this new and different style of movement.
 But the seal was truly set when a very talented American by the name of G.K.
 Anderson came over to London.
 Together with his partner, Josephine Bradley, they won many competitions and set the standard for the foxtrot’s style.

 The Foxtrot was one of the most significant additions to the ballroom dances.
-The combination of slow and quick steps allow for more flexibility and gives more variety and intricacies in it’s steps.
+The combination of slow and quick steps allow for more flexibility and gives more variety and intricacies in its steps.

 Dances that have stemmed from the Foxtrot includes the Peabody, the Quickstep and Roseland Foxtrot.
 From some extent, even dances like lindy and the hustle have come from the Foxtrot.